favonia/cloudflare-ddns/docs/designs/guides/operator-messages.markdown

 - If the wording sounds driven by parser tokens, placeholders, helper names, or other implementation details, rewrite it.
 - Use the later sections of this note as constraints on that outcome.

+## Verbosity Intent

+- Design each verbosity level around the operator job it serves.
+- Quiet output is for status surfaces and quick scans.
+Preserve essential outcomes, material risks, and decisions the operator may need to make next; omit detail that is mainly explanatory, inspectable, or educational.
+- Normal output is for an operator actively reading the run.
+It may include context, configuration summaries, and remediation guidance, but should still read as an outcome-oriented narrative rather than a debug dump.
+- When changing message levels, review the complete output for each verbosity level against that level's job.

 ## One-Time Detail When It Helps

 - When extra nuance is useful but not part of the primary outcome, emit it as follow-up detail with `NoticeOncef` or `InfoOncef` instead of bloating the main message.